antonioscalaunina/ANTI-FASc/Example1_Tohoku.md

     "slab_file": "kur_slab2_dep_02.24.18.xyz",    #name of the Slab 2.0 file
     "seismog_depth": 60,            #Max depth included in the mesh "depth_interpolator": "v4"      # Algorithm of interpolation between Slab and grid nodes depth. "v4" is the suggested option but it could not work depending on MATLAB configuration.
 In this case change with "nearest"
+    "mesh_convex": 0.5              # Mesh convexity: defined in the range [0 1].
+0 convex hull mesh boundary - 1 tightest single-region boundary.
+Use always values <= 0.5.
+Sometimes mesh generation might produce error about the non-uniqueness of face ID due to the concavity of mesh boundary: in that case, please slightly decrease "mesh_convex"
     "element_size": 12.5e3,         #Average size of mesh face

     "Event": {